moeinforoughi/snake-duel/backend/README.md

 # Snake Duel — Backend

-This directory contains a small FastAPI backend for the Snake Duel project.
-It uses a mock in-memory database for development and tests.
+This directory contains a FastAPI backend for the Snake Duel project using SQLAlchemy ORM with support for both SQLite (development) and PostgreSQL (production).
 The application is organized as a package under `backend/app/`.

 Quick overview
-- App package: `backend/app/` (contains `database.py`, `schemas.py`, and route modules)
+- App package: `backend/app/` (contains SQLAlchemy models, schemas, and route modules)
+- Database: SQLAlchemy ORM with SQLite (dev) and PostgreSQL (production) support
 - Entrypoint: `backend/main.py` (creates the FastAPI `app` instance)
 - Tests: `backend/test_main.py` (pytest-based)